-The algorithm terminates when there are no new applicants (some may remain unassigned).
-Under DA, it is a weakly dominant strategy for all participants to rank programs truthfully (Dubins and
+The algorithm iterates between these two steps and terminates when there are no new applicants in step 1.
+(Some students may remain unassigned upon termination.)
+Under DA, it is a weakly dominant strategy for all participants to rank programs truthfully (Dubins and Freedman, 1981; Roth, 1982).
+Moreover, this algorithm produces a stable matching with respect to student preferences and school priorities (Gale and Shapley, 1962; Abdulkadiroğlu and Sönmez, 2003).